mlearnfab/web/_sources/learningpaths.md

 # Overview

-The @mlearnfab curriculum consists of three learning paths: foundations, artificial intelligence, and innovation managment.
+The @mlearnfab curriculum consists of three learning sequences: foundations, artificial intelligence, and innovation managment.

+The most typical learning path to get started will be:

+- Python I
+- Data Science I
+- Machine Learning I

+Mathematics I is recommended for those who need a refresher in college algebra.

 ## Foundations
-The foundations learning path consists of three tracks: python, mathematics, and data science.
+The Foundations sequence consists of three tracks: python, mathematics, and data science.
 Each track consists of five modules.
 We are defining the curriculum for each module but roughly progress across the modules will be from basic to intermediate and then to advanced.

 ```{image} /images/curriculum/foundations.png